IHC: Staining Protocol - Free Floating

 Materials and reagents

-• Blocking buffer: 10% normal serum, 0.3% Triton X-100 in TBS (normal serum from the host-species of the secondary antibodies is recommended for blocking).
+• Blocking buffer: 10% normal serum, 0.3% Triton X-100 in TBS (if secondary antibodies are used, normal serum from the host-species of the secondary antibodies is recommended for blocking)

-• Incubation buffer: 5% normal serum, 0.3% Triton X-100 in TBS (normal serum from the host-species of the secondary antibodies is recommended for blocking).
+• Incubation buffer: 5% normal serum, 0.3% Triton X-100 in TBS (if secondary antibodies are used, normal serum from the host-species of the secondary antibodies is recommended for blocking)

 • Mounting medium